kyr0/vanil/www/vanildocs/content/index.md

 And when we finally write the resulting code to the disk, why not either `prettify` or `terser` optimize it, depending on if we want to work on code or ship it?

 That's Vanil!
 A pragmatic compiler for the JAMStack era.
 Vanil helps you to enjoy simplicity, speed and elegance.
 Think Node.js React, Vue, jQuery, Svelte and Next.js at the same time.
-It has all the concepts, but without any bloat.
+It has all the concepts, but no complexity.